ravenleeblack/modern_ide/00_Project_Goals/README.md

 ![compiler_options](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/aedea48b-15cb-4834-8d80-f31305f03432)

 The program button should be a drop down list of the availabe compilers or assemblers connected to it.
-With the compiler selected and the path set it wold compile th right files on the right path.
+With the compiler selected and the path set it wold compile the right files on the right path.

 4) Syntax formatting
 5) Theme setting so the user can set thier own.